Critical moments of slices and slabs of the cube (and other polyhedral norms): Methodology

 \begin{proof}[Proof] First, we bound the number of maximal chambers associated to $\normball$.
 By \cite[Proposition 3.9]{slices}, at a fixed dimension $d$, the number of maximal chambers is polynomial in the number of vertices $n$ of the norm ball ($O(n^{2d+1} 2^d)$).
 Next, we show the time needed to compute one slab/slice in one chamber is polynomial in the input size.

 Let $\normball$ be the unit ball of the polyhedral norm $\|\cdot\|$ and assume that it has $n$ vertices. \Cref{lem:slab-chambers} combined with \Cref{eqn:moment} proves that on each of the maximal chambers $C_{i,j}$, the moments of the slices and slabs of $\normball$ are parametric rational functions.
-It remains to show that our method runs in polynomial time in the input size, which is the number of bits needed to write down the polytope ($n$ is bounded by the bit-size of the polytope, see \cite{Schrijver1986}), which is the slice or slab in consideration.
+It remains to show that our method runs in polynomial time in the input size, i.e., in the number of bits needed to describe the polytope ($n$ is bounded by the bit-size of the polytope, see \cite{Schrijver1986}), which is the slice or slab in consideration.

 Consider \(\slice\) as a \((d-1)\)-dimensional polytope and \(\slab\) as a \(d\)-dimensional polytope.
 Since the arguments are identical in both cases, it suffices to establish the claim for one of them; the other follows.
 Thus, from now on, we focus on the polytope \(S = \slab\).
 Let $n$ denote the number of vertices of $S$.
 Each $d$-dimensional simplex in the barycentric triangulation of $S$ has $d+1$ vertices.
 Our goal is to bound the number of simplices in the triangulation of $S$ using the Upper Bound Theorem.
 By definition of the barycentric triangulation, for any simplex $\nabla = \conv\{v_1,v_2, \dots, v_{d+1}\} \subset S$, there exists a chain (by inclusion) of faces $F_i$ of dimension $i$ of $S$, namely,